 Access to advisors and support groups has helped me overcome many business hurdles.

 As a recipient of the eScalate grant, I was able to obtain vital funding to help increase and improve my marketing objectives and activity, something that is key to the success of the business given the sector we are in.
 I have also obtained really valuable advice from the programme’s specialist advisors via the ‘Power Hours’.

 Establish your vision and just go for it!
-You will make mistakes, just make sure you learn from them, and go make some more!
-It’s perhaps easier to say but be dogged and just keep going forward.
+You will make mistakes, but make sure you learn from them, and go make some more!
+It’s perhaps easier to say than do but be dogged and just keep going forward.

 You’ve basically got to really 100% believe in yourself and your dream; true failure is giving up, so don’t give up!